 But don’t forget — your choice of tech can still make a huge difference here.
 According to that McKinsey report, implementing the right digital tools is still the biggest individual success factor for achieving digital transformation in F&B.

 And no — Apicbase can’t help you transform your culture overnight.
-But it can do pretty much everything else on the back of house side of things… which gives you the time you need to focus on building a digital culture.
+But it can digitalise all your back of house processes, which gives you the time you need to focus on building a digital culture.

 Additionally, our A-list team of customer success experts has been through all of it: from implementations in small regional restaurant chains to implementations in global hotel chains.